ZilDuck/Zilkroad-Docs-Client/docs/ecosystem-guide/README.md

 ## Ecosystem integrations

-Ecosystem partners may interact with Zilkroad using Zilliqa-js.
+Ecosystem partners may interact with Zilkroad contracts using Zilliqa-js - we actively encourage community growth through using an existing marketplace solution.

 Please familiarise yourself with the two examples for [writing state to chain](https://github.com/Zilliqa/Zilliqa-JavaScript-Library-Examples/blob/master/node/callContract.js) and [retrieving state from chain](https://github.com/Zilliqa/Zilliqa-JavaScript-Library-Examples/blob/master/node/queryState.js).